Surgical Services for Horses

 Soft tissue surgery includes surgery of the abdomen, urogenital tract, respiratory tract, mouth, and skin.

 Colic surgeries are some of the most common soft tissue surgeries performed by equine veterinarians.
 At Sturgis Veterinary Hospital & Equine Center, we are not currently equipped to perform these delicate procedures.
-If your horse is colicing or is in need of specialized surgical care, we will refer you to the nearest equine surgical specialist.
+If your horse is experiencing colic or is in need of specialized surgical care, we will refer you to the nearest equine surgical specialist.

 - Dental Surgery